ondrovic/ollama-git-commit/README.md

 ```

 - This will use Prettier via npx to format all TypeScript files in src/.
 This avoids known issues with Bun on Windows.

+## 🛡️ Security and Robustness

+- The tool safely handles commit messages containing quotes and special characters.
+- All shell command invocations escape double quotes to prevent syntax errors and command injection.
+- When using auto-commit or any workflow that passes the commit message as an argument array, no escaping is needed and the message is passed safely.
+- You can use commit messages with quotes (e.g., `fix: handle "edge cases" in parser`) without any issues.